Kelly J. Cole, Chair

 Exercise Science (ES)

 The Exercise Science degree prepares students for advanced study in the fields of exercise physiology, biomechanics, biomedical research, and for advanced study in health professional fields such as medicine, physical therapy, occupational therapy, physician assistant, chiropractic, dentistry, and more.
 The degree also prepares students to be qualified professionals for employment in athletics programs, exercise/fitness centers, hospital wellness programs, corporate fitness programs, rehabilitation centers, and other allied health areas.
-Students may also choose from three optional concentrations to further specialize in specific areas of exercise science.

 Minor in Exercise Science (519/31.0505) (17-21 semester hours)